Amir Khan (singer): Early life and background

 Amir Khan was born in a family of musicians in Kalanaur, India.
 (Note: A tribute by the ITC Sangeet Research Academy instead reports Khan was born in Indore.)
 His father, Shahmir Khan, a sarangi and veena player of the Bhendibazaar gharana, served at the court of the Holkars of Indore.
-His grandfather, Change Khan, was a singer in the court of Bahadurshah Zafar.
+His grandfather, Change Khan, was a singer in the court of Mughal emperor Bahadurshah Zafar.
 Amir Ali's mother died when he was nine years old.
 He had a younger brother, Bashir, who went on to become a sarangi player at the Indore station of All India Radio.

 He was initially trained in the sarangi by his father.
 However, seeing his interest in vocal music, his father gradually devoted more time to vocal training, focusing on the merukhand technique.
 Amir Khan was exposed at an early age to many different styles, since just about every musician who visited Indore would come to their house, and there would be mehfils at their place on a regular basis.
 He also learned the basics of tabla playing from one of his maternal uncles, who was a tabla player.

 Amir Khan moved to Bombay in 1934, and there he gave a few concerts and cut about half a dozen 78-rpm records.
 These initial performances were not well received.
 Following his father's advice, in 1936 he joined the services of Maharaj Chakradhar Singh of Raigadh Sansthan in Madhya Pradesh.
 He performed at a music conference in Mirzapur on behalf of the Raja, with many illustrious musicians present, but he was hooted off the stage after only 15 minutes or so.
 The organizer suggested singing a thumri, but he refused, saying that his mind was never really inclined towards thumri.
 He stayed at Raigadh for only about a year.
 Amir Khan's father died in 1937.
-Later, Khansahib lived for some time in Delhi and Calcutta, but after the partition of India he moved back to Bombay.
+Later, he lived for some time in Delhi and Calcutta, but after the partition of India he moved back to Bombay.